 When you run low battery on Shimano, FD stops working to allow you to change rear gears.
 Once you completely drain it, the FD drops to the smallest gear.
 On SRAM, the gear stays in the last gear.

-The Di2 road bike groupsets have two main buttons on each shifter and also one hidden button on top of each shifter.
+The Di2 road bike groupsets have two main buttons on each shifter and also one hidden button (D-Fly) on top of each shifter.
 All these buttons are programmable.

 Di2 MTB groupsets work like Rapid Fire shifters.
 SRAM Eagle AXS groupsets have a button that you move up and down with your thumb and a button behind the shifter that you press with your index finger.
 These buttons can also be programmed.